 The first free presidential elections (16-17 June 2012) were won by Mohamed Morsi, the candidate backed by the Muslim Brotherhood Islamic party, who had also won by a landslide in the 2011-12 legislative elections.
 In 2013, after growing street protests, the army led by the minister of defence Abdel Fattah el-Sisi removed President Morsi from office (on 3 July) and appointed in his stead Adly Mansour, head of the Supreme Constitutional Court, effectively taking control of the country.
 Supporters of the ousted President Morsi staged large demonstrations led by the Muslim Brotherhood (organization which was officially disbanded by a court in September 2013); the harsh repression by the police resulted in hundreds of victims.

 In the presidential elections on 26/27 May 2014, Abdel Fattah el-Sisi won a landslide majority, inaugurating a regime that has repressed dissent and limited civil liberties.

 The country aspires to have a leading role in the fight against Islamic armed groups in its interior (Sinai) and in nearby countries, mainly in Libya, where Egypt has actively intervened since 2015.

 According to the Constitution approved in 2014 and amended in 2019, the President, who holds executive powers, is elected by direct suffrage for a six-year term and can be re-elected only once.
-The Parliament is made up of a House of Representatives (450 members, elected for five years, with 112 seats reserved for women) and a Senate, re-established in 2019, which will consist of 120 elected members and 60 appointed by the President.
+The Parliament is made up of a House of Representatives (596 members with a five-year mandate, of which 568 elected and 28 appointed by the President) and a Senate, re-established in 2019, consisting of 200 elected members and 100 appointed by the President.